 Installing Ruby in Windows

 You need to install both Ruby and the Ruby Development Kit (DevKit) on Windows.
 Ruby 2.2 is used as an example.
-(Ruby 2.4 or later is not supported.)
+(ZAT does not work with Ruby 2.4 or later on native Windows systems.)

 To install Ruby